 A professional hula hooper issued an expert clap back after one of her fellow TikTok users tried to assert that “crop tops were not made for [her].”

-Deven Zimmer, a 23-year-old Texas native who co-founded the performing arts duo Cerceau Sisters, received the body-shaming comment on an Aug.
-8. video, in which she showcased her insane hula-hooping skills with a rainbow glowing hoop while rocking a crop top and mesh shirt.
+Deven Zimmer, a 23-year-old Texas native who co-founded the performing arts duo Cerceau Sisters, received the body-shaming comment on a video in which she showcased her insane hula-hooping skills with a rainbow glowing hoop while rocking a crop top and mesh shirt.

 In the clapback video, which has since been viewed over 8.6M times, Zimmer first feigns sadness over the comment, appearing self-conscious and looking down while holding her stomach.